etay1/rfid-population-tracker/README.md

 ## What it does

-RFID Population Tracker is a software solution that utilizes RFID technology to track and manage the population within the museum.
+RFID Population Tracker is a software solution to track and manage the population within the museum.
 It collects real-time data on visitor movements, analyzes demographics, and provides valuable insights for museum administrators.
 The software records entrance and exit timestamps, identifies visitor preferences, and generates reports for data-driven decision-making.

 ## How we built it
 We built RFID Population Tracker using a combination of RFID technology, data analytics, and user-friendly interfaces.
 The software incorporates RFID tags or cards for visitor identification and tracking.
 We developed a robust backend system to process and analyze the collected data, and a user-friendly frontend interface for administrators to access and utilize the insights.